RESTyard/RESTyard/README.md

 http://localhost:5000/entrypoint
 ```

 - Collections like `Customers` are accessed through a root object (see `HypermediaCustomersRoot` in CarShack) which handles all actions which are not related to a specific customer.
-Tis also avoids that a colection directly answers with potentially unwanted Customers.
+This also avoids that a colection directly answers with potentially unwanted Customers.
 Examples
 ```
 http://localhost:5000/Customers